Create an Airwallex account today

 2. Aspire Business Account

-Aspire is a Singapore-headquartered fintech platform trusted by 50,000+ businesses across Southeast Asia.
-It offers a fully online account opening process, multi-currency support across four currencies, and corporate cards with 1% unlimited cashback on qualified SaaS and digital marketing purchases.
+Aspire is a Singapore-headquartered fintech platform trusted by 50,000+ businesses.
+It offers fully online account opening, multi-currency support across four currencies for holding funds, and corporate cards with 1% unlimited cashback on qualified SaaS and digital marketing purchases.

-What sets Aspire apart from most others on this list is its native Xero integration that updates hourly, alongside support for QuickBooks, Oracle NetSuite, Deskera, and SAP, giving finance teams more granular accounting automation than most competitors here offer.
+What sets Aspire apart is its accounting automation depth — its native Xero integration updates hourly, and it also connects with QuickBooks, Oracle NetSuite, Deskera, and SAP.
 There are no monthly fees, no initial deposit, and no minimum balance required.

 3. Wise Business Account

-Unlike most other providers on this list, Wise charges a one-time S$99 setup fee to access local account details, but has no ongoing monthly fees after that.
-One notable limitation is that Wise Business does not offer expense management tools, making it better suited as a payments and FX platform than a full financial operations solution.
+International transfer fees start from 0.26% of the transfer amount.
+One clear limitation: Wise does not offer expense management tools, making it better suited as a payments and FX platform than a full financial operations solution.

-✗ (S$99 one-time setup fee to unlock local account details)
+S$99 one-time fee to unlock local account details

 4. Revolut Business Account

-Revolut Business is available for companies registered in Singapore, offering local SGD account details, FAST payments, and the ability to hold and transact in 25+ currencies.
-What sets Revolut apart is its tiered fee-free foreign currency exchange allowance, which scales significantly with your plan, making it particularly cost-effective for businesses whose international FX volumes grow over time.
+Revolut Business is available for companies registered in Singapore and offers local SGD account details, FAST payments, and the ability to hold and transact in 25+ currencies.

 5. MariBank Business Account